Ximenacu/Coding-Quiz-Challenge-4-/README.md

 THEN a password is generated that matches the selected criteria ✅

 *WHEN the password is generated
-THEN the password is either displayed in an alert or written to the page.
+THEN the password is either displayed in an alert or written to the page. ✅

 Additionally:
-*The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools.
-*Application deployed at live URL.
+*The Challenge should not produce any errors in the console when you inspect it using Chrome DevTools. ✅ *Application deployed at live URL.
 *Application GitHub URL submitted.
 *Quality
     Application user experience is intuitive and easy to navigate.
     Application user interface style is clean and polished.
-    Application resembles the mock-up functionality provided in the Challenge instructions.
+    Application resembles the mock-up functionality provided in the Challenge instructions.✅

-*README file
+URL of deployed app: